Legacoop: Legacoop Agroalimentare

 The National Association of Agri-Food Cooperatives for Rural Development was founded in 1957 and represents agricultural cooperatives throughout Italy.

+Legacoop Produzione e Servizi

+Founded in 2018 from the merge of Legacoop Servizi and Ancpl, it nowadays represents the Legacoop workers' cooperatives active in productions and services.

 Legacoopsociali

 Legacoopsociali organizes and represents the social cooperatives.
 Established in 2005, the association includes 1,550 social cooperatives.

-Legapesca

-The National Association of Fishing Cooperatives represents fishing and aqua-farming cooperatives.